Shiro-01/IMU-Kalman-filter-on-an-FPGA-with-High-level-Synthesis/README.md

 ICM-20948, and the WitMotion WT901.

-An ESP32 (`Code/ESP32/ESP32_data_Aquisition/`) reads all three sensors in parallel on a 1kHz hardware timer, using a FreeRTOS producer or consumer pair of tasks (a collector task filling triple-buffered frames, a logger task writing them to SD card) so sampling stays on schedule even while the SD card is being written to.
+An ESP32 (`Code/ESP32/ESP32_data_Aquisition/`) reads all three sensors in parallel on a 1kHz hardware timer, using a FreeRTOS producer, consumer pair of tasks (a collector task filling triple-buffered frames, a logger task writing them to SD card) so sampling stays on schedule even while the SD card is being written to.
 Each 50-byte frame holds a 64-bit